Discover more at Stowe

 Find out when Stowe is open, how to get here, the things to see and do and more.

-Come and witness the beautiful cool and crisp winter colours in the 250 acres of 18th-century landscape garden at Stowe this winter.
+Enjoy the 250 acres of 18th-century landscape garden at Stowe this season.
 Take in views of the rolling expanses of grass which are framed by artfully placed trees and shrubs and reflected in tranquil stretches of water.
 See the many temples and monuments and choose your path through the garden.
 Discover something special all year round as the changing seasons provide different highlights.

 Both the scale and beauty of Stowe Gardens have attracted visitors for over 300 years.
 Picture-perfect views, winding paths, lakeside walks and temples have all been created by human hand.
 Certain paths at Stowe Gardens entice you to views only revealed at the last moment.
 Meanwhile, the grass paths add even more horticultural interest, such as seasonal colours and contrasting foliage.